Flaky Gluten-Free Apple Turnovers with Fresh Cinnamon Filling

 • The Best Apples: Granny Smith is the top choice because they stay firm when cooked.
 Honeycrisp, Golden Delicious, or Rome apples also hold their shape well.

-• Dairy-Free: A high-quality vegan buttery stick can be substituted; just ensure it is very cold or even partially frozen before mixing.
+• Dairy-Free: A high-quality vegan buttery stick can be substituted, make sure it is very cold or even partially frozen before mixing.

 • Sweetener: Brown sugar provides a deep caramel flavor, but granulated sugar or coconut sugar can be used as a 1:1 swap.